Matlatzinca people: Language

 The Matlatzinca language is part of the Oto-Pamean subgroup of the Oto-Manguean language family, which also includes Otomi, Mazahua, Pame and Chichimeca Jonaz.
-Linguistically the term “Matlatzinca” refers to speakers of the Matlatzinca language.
-In ancient, historical and modern times, the Matlatzinca language was spoken in the Toluca Valley of central Mexico, west of the Valley of Mexico.
-The Matlatzinca language has two subgroups or dialects that are mutually unintelligible: one called Ocuiltec or Tlahuica and Matlatzinca proper.
-While originally one language they are now so removed that they are often considered separate languages.
-Matlatzinca is severely endangered and now only spoken by around 100, mostly elderly people in San Francisco Oxtotilpa and Ocuiltec/Tlahuica spoken by between 50-100 in Ocuilan municipio in the villages San Juan Atzingo and Santa Lucía del Progreso.
+Linguistically, the term "Matlatzinca" refers to speakers Matlatzinca.

+In ancient, historic, and modern times, Matlatzinca was spoken in the Toluca Valley of central Mexico, west of the Valley of Mexico.
+Matlatzinca has two subgroups or dialects that are mutually unintelligible: one called Ocuiltec or Tlahuica and Matlatzinca proper.

+While originally one language, they are now so removed that they are often considered separate languages.
+Matlatzinca is severely endangered and now spoken by only around 100 mostly elderly people in San Francisco Oxtotilpan.
+Ocuiltec/Tlahuica is spoken by between 50 and 100 in the municipality of Ocuilan, in the villages of San Juan Atzingo and Santa Lucía del Progreso.

+Religion

+The prehispanic Matlatzinca cosmology shows strong similarities with other Mesoamerican religions, such as those of the Otomi and the Nahua.

+The universe was divided into four directions and the center divided into upper and lower planes.
+Reality was divided between these planes according to a dualistic principle, so that the sun, the masculine, sky, the day and man were associated with the upper plane, while the moon, the feminine, the earth, night and woman were associated with the lower plane.
+They worshipped the sun and moon, emphasizing the former because they were a warlike people.
+Earth, air, fire and water were associated with protector gods.
+The number six had a symbolic importance, as seen in the accounts of six lords accompanying King Xolotl in his conquest of the Toluca Valley, and six Matlatzinca lords who left the Toluca Valley for Chalco in the 12th century.

+Ceremonial centers of towns formed sacred spaces, but sanctuaries could also be found in hills and caves.
+Deities included Tlamatzincatl (probably a god of the hunt), Quequex (another name for Otontecuhtli, the Otomi fire god), Oztoteotl (compared to Tlaloc and Tezcatlipoca), Coltzin (an agriculture god important in Toluca) Mixcoatl (possibly attributed to Nahua influence), and Quetzalcoatl (possibly attributed to Toltec influence).